darmiel/talmi/README.md

 This allows you, to for example, let your CI pipelines access only specific repositories during a deployment job, without ever needing to store long-lived secrets in your CI environment.
-If some specific pipeline needs leveraged access, you can simple define a new rule matching that pipeline's identity and return a new artifact (i.e. token) with the required permissions.
+If some specific pipeline needs leveraged access, you can easily define a new rule matching that pipeline's identity and return a new artifact (i.e. token) with the required permissions.

 One of the big advantages (besides security) is auditability.
 Since all tokens are short-lived and minted on-demand,